 Joy has carried me to college, to the office, to ad hoc jobs, to markets and for joyrides.
 It was only when I was carrying the little life within me; the rides were restricted and then suspended for a couple of months.

 After I went off to Kolkata with my lil baby, Joy had to lie idle day after day with Rajib just giving it some ignition from time to time.
 One day it didn’t wake up and Rajib consulted a mechanic.
 The mechanic fixed Joy but warned that he needs to be driven every day.

 I came back to Bangalore to be greeted with a very pleasant surprise; Rajib could ride Joy and within a short time he could drive with me.

-After giving me joy, Joy succeeded in delighting a one and a half-year-old Raspy.
-He loved the breeze, as he rode on, sandwiched between Rajib and me and embraced it with an open mouth.
-These rides were never long for safety sake.
+After giving me joy, Joy succeeded in delighting a one-and-a-half-year-old Raspy.
+He loved the breeze, as he rode on, sandwiched between Rajib and me, and embraced it with an open mouth.
+These rides were never long for safety’s sake.

 When it was time for Raspy to go to school we brought in Wago, our first car, a golden WagonR.
 Joy was now more of Rajib’s companion to office and back but weekends Joy kept for me.

 As Raspy grew older and Rajib’s office got further away we switched vehicles.
 Joy started carrying Raspy and me to school (which was just a km from home now), library, small get-togethers and to acquire essentials.